Manroop22/ToDoList/README.md

 # ToDoList

 ## About
-This is the repository for our COSC310 project.
+This is the repository for my COSC310 Indiviual Project project.
 We are creating an Android to-do list app for students.

 ## Class structure
-All layout code is stored in the layout folder as eight xml files.
+All layout code is stored in the layout folder as ten xml files.
 - activity_main.xml contains the layout for our main screen, including a RecyclerView for to-do items
 - todo_item.xml is the layout of an individual to-do item, which are used to populate the RecyclerView
 - activity_edit_todo.xml contains the layout for the edit to-do page that users can reach through the context menu after clicking on a to-do